pytest-dev/pytest-random-order/README.rst

     :target: https://travis-ci.org/jbasko/pytest-random-order

 pytest-random-order is a plugin for `pytest <http://pytest.org>`_ that randomises the order in which tests are run to reveal unwanted coupling between tests.
-It allows user to control the level of randomness they want to introduce and to disable reordering on subsets of tests.
+The plugin user to control the level of randomness they want to introduce and to disable reordering on subsets of tests.
 Tests can be rerun in a specific order by passing a seed value reported in a previous test run.